Business management will always have two perspectives on risk.

 Risk Identification

-Operational risk management begins with risk identification and risk analysis of the threats.
+Operational risk management begins with risk identification and threat analysis.
 A framework should be used or developed to ensure completeness as a best practice.
-An example of the framework could be using a SWOT combined with a PESTLE for each of the 2 SWOT areas addressed – Weaknesses and Threats.
+An example of the framework could be using a SWOT combined with a PESTLE for each of the 2 SWOT areas addressed: Weaknesses and Threats.
 This can be combined with a Strength and Opportunity analysis to provide an overall business picture.

 Risk Assessment